-An approach to managing human resources, strategic human resource management supports long-term business goals and outcomes with a strategic framework.
-It focuses on longer-term resourcing issues within the context of an organisation's goals and the evolving nature of work, and informs other HR strategies, such as reward or performance, determining how they are integrated into the overall business strategy.
+Strategic human resource management (strategic HRM) provides a framework linking people management and development practices to long-term business goals and outcomes.
+It focuses on longer-term resourcing issues within the context of an organisation's goals and the evolving nature of work.
+It also informs other HR strategies, such as reward or performance, determining how they are integrated into the overall business strategy.

-This factsheet looks at how the concept of strategic HRM has developed since the early 1990s and makes a distinction between strategy and strategic planning.
-It then looks at strategic HRM in relation to business strategy, human capital management and business performance.
+This factsheet looks at how thinking on strategic HRM has developed since the early 1990s and describes strategic HRM in relation to business strategy, human capital management and business performance.

 There’s no single HRM strategy that will deliver success in all cases.
 Organisations must define their own unique strategy according to their specific context, culture and objectives.
 People professionals are instrumental in applying their expertise to understanding organisational circumstances, and designing human capital value chains that reflect stakeholder demands.

 In their book Strategic HRM: the key to improved business performance Armstrong and Baron explained in detail the various definitions and approaches to HRM, strategy and strategic HRM.
 They state that strategic human resource management is a complex process that’s constantly evolving and a topic of ongoing discussion by academics and other commentators.
 Its definition and relationships with other aspects of business planning and strategy are not absolute and opinions vary.

 The idea of strategic HRM started around the early 1990s, when academics developed definitions such as:

 The undertaking of all those activities affecting the behaviour of individuals in their efforts to formulate and implement the strategic needs of business (Schuler).

 The pattern of planned human resource deployments and activities intended to enable the organisation to achieve its goals (Wright and McMahan).